nikhilsurfingaus/QuiverCoinSmartContract/README.md

 # QuiverCoinSmartContract
-QuiverCoin is a token deployed using the Binance BEP-20 BNB Smart Chain (BSC) Standards
+QuiverCoin is a token deployed using the ERC-20 Token Standards